getjotsu/jotsu-mcp/README.md

 jotsu-mcp workflow run ./workflow.json
 ```

-The output is only the start and end messages since the workflow doesn't have any nodes.
+The output consists of three messages: the workflow start, the single node’s message, and the workflow end.
+The final result appears in the `result` field of the workflow-end node, which in this example is an empty object.

 ## Hello MCP
 The workflow can call a tool from an MCP server.
 This allows you to use MCP with models that don't yet support it (really any model other than Claude).